Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Log the risks but don’t block the deal.

 Note the red flags in the risk register but don’t delay engagement.
-Richard knows the region better than you do, and the commercial opportunity justifies moving quickly.
-Request that Al-Rashidi sign a standard anti-corruption declaration and proceed.
-The declaration provides documentary evidence of good faith.
+Richard knows the region.
+The commercial opportunity justifies moving quickly.
+Get Al-Rashidi to sign an anti-corruption declaration and proceed.

 Portrait of Helen Carr, CFO